Skip to main content

 For the majority of the 80s, Phil Collins was inescapable.
 Not a natural fit amid a sea of flashy MTV megastars, the 30-something Genesis frontman went solo in 1981.
 Launching a full-on assault on the airwaves, he became one of the best-selling male artists of the decade.
 With 150 million records sold worldwide to date, the drummer turned singer unequivocally deserves to be recognised as a music icon who defined the 80s like no other pop star.
 Here is our list of the 20 best Phil Collins songs from across his hugely successful solo career.

-Listen to Phil Collins’ greatest solo tracks, and check out our best Phil Collins songs, below.
+Listen to the best of Phil Collins here, and check out the best Phil Collins songs, below.

 20: It’s In Your Eyes (1996)